 Water leaks; or premature failures with these types of roof systems are often caused by the following poor workmanship or using the incorrect products for the roofing system.

-It’s important to understand that modern low slope roof products are not designed to be penetrated after their initial install, nor were they designed to withstand prolonged exposure to a heat source.
+It's important to understand that modern low slope roof products are not designed to be penetrated after their initial installation, nor were they designed to withstand prolonged exposure to a heat source.

 Most pitched roof systems are either steel or concrete/terracotta roof tile.
-(Solar panels require routine maintenance and consideration should be made on the location of the solar panels to ensure easy maintenance).
+(Solar panels require routine maintenance, and consideration should be made to the location of the solar panels to ensure easy maintenance).

 What Mounting System are You Using?

-1) Ballast System: Ballast systems use dead weight to hold the solar panel racks on the roof– so no drilling or penetrating of the roof materials are required for its install.
-However, one of the draw backs of a ballast system is the roof ballasts are large and in areas subject to heavy rain or snow events, the storm water can back up behind the ballast.
+1) Ballast System: Ballast systems use dead weight to hold the solar panel racks on the roof– so no drilling or penetrating of the roof materials is required for its installation.
+However, one of the drawbacks of a ballast system is that the roof ballasts are large, and in areas subject to heavy rain or snow events, the stormwater can back up behind the ballast.
 This will create a dam effect which may cause water damage to the structure following a rain event.
-When designing a ballasted solar power system it is important to consider water flow, maintenance, photovoltaic design and static loads on the structure.
+When designing a ballasted solar power system, it is important to consider water flow, maintenance, photovoltaic design and static loads on the structure.

 3) Penetrating Fastener: As its name states, the system uses roof penetrations to secure the system.
 This is the most common mounting method used for solar panel installations.
-Existing roof screws are removed and new ones installed with a tin feet to hold the rail, therefore no new holes are required.
-On tile roofs the a bracket is installed to the roof truss or rafter and the roof tile is ground out to ensure the roof tile sits level and does not cause water ingress.
+Existing roof screws are removed and new ones installed with tin feet to hold the rail; therefore, no new holes are required.
+On tile roofs, the bracket is installed to the roof truss or rafter, and the roof tile is ground out to ensure the roof tile sits level and does not cause water ingress.